sourcegraph/lsif-upload-action/README.md

 | upload_token   |                         | The upload token to use.
 Required only if `lsifEnforceAuth` setting is enabled. |
 | ignore_failure | true                    | Exit with code 0, even when the upload fails (prevents a red X from showing up in GitHub pull request checks). |

 The following is a complete example that uses the [Go indexer action](https://github.com/sourcegraph/lsif-go-action) to generate data to upload.
+Put this in `.github/workflows/lsif.yaml`.

 ```
 name: LSIF